shimaore/abrasive-ducks/index.coffee.md

 ### Pump the master-source

-The current code (with subscriptions from as written) does not trigger a start of the master-source (which probably means that the code above or the code in subscriptions-filtere is improperly written).
+The current code (with subscriptions as written) does not trigger a start of the master-source (which probably means that the code above or the code in subscriptions-filtere is improperly written).
 We're initiating it manually here.

       master_source
+      .tap (v) -> console.log 'master_source', v
       .drain()
       .then ->
         console.log 'Master Source terminated.'